TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### UseSongNameOnGameWindow

+When enabled, the title of the song currently being edited will show on the game window's title.

+Possible values are ``0`` or ``1``.
+0 is disabled and 1 is enabled.

 Default value: 0

 ### UseUnlockSystem

+Enables the metrics.ini-driven unlock system.
+This affects courses, selectable mods, songs and charts.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### UsingArcadePads

+Tells the SDL input handler that arcade dance pads are in use, and to act accordingly based on what input system is used.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.